Feature

 Richard Scheper, Rabobank

-The market for liquid milk alternatives has become “more mature”, and consequently, “margins have become tighter”, he says.
-“Obviously, there is room for new varieties and improvements in recipes but shelf space is not unlimited.”
+The market for liquid milk alternatives has become “more mature”, Scheper says, and consequently, “margins have become tighter”.
+He adds: “Obviously, there is room for new varieties and improvements in recipes but shelf space is not unlimited.”

-A key question posed by Scheper is whether consumers buy blended milk as an alternative option to fresh drinking milk or just to add to tea and coffee: “In the bigger picture, if you look at it as an ingredients company, it does make sense to look at hybrid products.
+For the products that do make it to shelves, a key question posed by Scheper is whether consumers buy blended milk as an alternative option to fresh drinking milk or just to add to tea and coffee.
+“In the bigger picture, if you look at it as an ingredients company, it does make sense to look at hybrid products.
 But fresh drinking milk, that's not the first category I would look at.”

 Representative of the challenge in getting consumers to try hybrid milk beverages, and to return as repeat buyers, Lund at Naturli’ Foods says Arla’s oat & milk blend “didn’t sell at all” in Denmark and “was gone very quickly”.